dan-yordanov/BMP-Editor/README.md

 ![project flowchart](https://github.com/dan-yordanov/BMP-editor/blob/main/Flowchart.png)

 ### Requirements for the bmp file
 - Must use WINDOWS BITMAPINFOHEADER
 - No compression is used i.e. compression type is BI_RGB
-- Image needs to be 1/2/4/8/16 bpp (16 bpp images must use RGB 555 format due to compression type)
+- Image needs to be 1/2/4/8/16 bpp (16 bpp images must use RGB 555 format as a consequence of the compression type)
-- File extension needs to be .bmp
+- File extension needs to be `.bmp`

 ### How it works
 - The program prompts the user to enter the filepath of the bmp image to be edited, if no such cmd argument is given.
 Afterwards the metadata of the given file is printed.
 - Next, the user is prompted to enter instructions and a filepath for the output bmp file if no such cmd arguments are given.
-- Afterwards the instructions are performed and the edited bmp is stored to the given output filepath.
+- Afterwards the instructions are performed and the edited bmp is written to the given output filepath.
 - Finally the metadata of the output bmp file is printed to the screen.